AmirBasiony/DBMS_Bash_Script/README.md

 ```
 ---

-**Directory Operations Breakdown:**
+#### Directory Operations Breakdown:**

-DBMS/: The main directory where all databases are stored.
+-  **DBMS/**: The main directory where all databases are stored.
-MyDatabase/: A directory representing a database, containing tables as text files.
+-  **MyDatabase/**: A directory representing a database, containing tables as text files.
-FirstTable.txt, SecondTable.txt: Text files representing tables inside the `MyDatabase` directory.
+-  **FirstTable.txt, SecondTable.txt**: Text files representing tables inside the `MyDatabase` directory.
 Each row in these text files represents a record.

 ---